14 Best Things to do near Bialowieza Forest, Poland

 1. Hike in Bialowieza Primeval Forest

 The main reason why people travel to Bialowieza at the Eastern border of Poland is obviously its forest.
 There are plenty of hiking trails and I guess that you can spend months exploring this pristine area without getting to know all the trails of the area.
+It is one of the main reasons to visit Eastern Poland.

 When it comes to choosing your hiking trail, you need to know that there is a difference between the State Forest of Bialowieza and the Bialowieza National Park.
 The State Forest is managed by humans, whereas the Bialowieza National Park doesn’t have any human interference at all!